emsilva/devcontainer/README.md

 - Consider neutralizing the devcontainer `name` if publishing (currently includes a personal identifier).
 - Add optional Redis/Postgres services via `docker-compose.yml` if databases become standard.
 - Introduce a minimal `SECURITY.md` clarifying no secrets should be committed and environment variables are injected at runtime.
-- Replace `curl | bash` installers with pinned checksums for stricter supply-chain hygiene if higher security posture is required.
+- Favor features over `curl | bash` installs.
+If adding anything custom, pin versions and checksums.

 ---
 Lightweight, batteries included.
 Tweak to taste.